ArcherFSharpTesting/Core/docs/readme/Arrow.NewFeature.md

 )
 ) -->

 Arrow.NewFeature is the primary entry point for defining features in Archer.Arrow.
-It allows you to organize tests into logical groups, apply setup/teardown logic, and add tags for filtering.
-This section covers the most common usage patterns and options for feature creation.

-`Arrow.NewFeature` is a flexible function for defining test features in the Archer F# testing framework.
-It supports a variety of overloads, allowing you to specify feature names, paths, setup and teardown logic, and tags.
-Below are the most common usage patterns.
+It lets you organize tests into logical groups, apply setup/teardown logic, and add tags for filtering.
+This flexible function supports a variety of overloads, allowing you to specify feature names, paths, setup and teardown logic, and tags.

 <!-- (dl (# Basic Usage)) -->